Amonthony/2024_oLLMpics/README.md

 ## Next Steps

-Clone this GitHub repository to your local computer.
+Choose one memeber of your team who will clone this GitHub repository to their local computer.
 You may use your class notes or an LMM to help you with the Git cloning process.
 You will find specific instructions for your next steps in the folder corresponding to your team.

 Good luck, and may the best team win!